aunem/transpose/README.md

 # Transpose

-Transpose is a cloud native composable proxy with a focus on Kubernetes written in Go.
+Transpose is a cloud native composable proxy with a focus on kubernetes written in go.

 * **NOTE:** Transpose is pre alpha and under heavy development